Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	> **Note:** Replace _c:\yourpath_ above with the path to where you saved the domainvnet.xml file in the previous step.

 1. Open a browser and go to [https://manage.windowsazure.com/](https://manage.windowsazure.com/).
 When prompted, login with your **Windows Azure** credentials.
 In the Windows Azure portal, click **Networks**, and then click **domainvnet**.
-You can see the virtual network that has been added and uses the affinity group you created earlier.
+In the **Dashboard** tab you can see the virtual network that has been added and uses the affinity group you created earlier.

 	![Verify The Virtual Network Creation](./Images/verify-the-virtual-network-creation.png?raw=true "Verify The Virtual Network Creation")